Equality Isn’t Cutting It: New Campaign From American Heart Association and American Academy of Pediatrics Works for Health Equity, Too

 A new campaign—Every Child Needs—is shedding light on what communities and schools need to create healthy environments to help children succeed.
 Twenty organizations that are improving nutrition and increasing physical activity among children are working together to underscore that every child needs a healthy start, healthy schools, and healthy communities in order to build a foundation for a healthy future.

-Join our virtual press briefing on August 10 at 11 am ET to hear from these organizations—from the American Academy of Pediatrics to the American Heart Association—about new research, stories of successful programs in communities, and experts who can speak to the need to ensure all children have access to nutritious food and safe places to be physically active.
+Join our virtual press briefing on August 10 at 11 am ET to hear from some of these organizations about new research, stories of successful programs in communities, and experts who can speak to the need to ensure all children have access to nutritious food and safe places to be physically active.

 Participating organizations include: